 If you’d like to learn about how counseling may help your teenager, please call us today at 573-328-2288.
 Aspire Counseling has therapists who regularly work with teenagers and parents of teens.
 We have the experience, training and expertise to help both you and your youth!

 About the Author

-Jessica Tappana, LCSW is the founder of Aspire Counseling, a Columbia, MO counseling center.
+Jessica Tappana, LCSW is the founder of Aspire Counseling and a counselor for teenagers, children and adults, at her Columbia, MO counseling center.
 Aspire Counseling specializes in helping youth and adults through treating trauma, grief, anxiety/fear and those who are going through a stressful period in their life.
 Our mental health therapists often work with teenagers and their parents.
 We believe in creating a welcoming therapy environment so people of all walks of life can find emotional healing, peace and joy.
 Jessica enjoys writing blog posts that give people hope and practical advice about how to improve their mental health.
 In her spare time, Jessica enjoys spending time with her family, cheering at MU sporting events (go Tigers!) and traveling.